Why consumer behavior data can create a better customer experience

-- How customers use your product or service
+- How do customers use your product or service?

-They may not realize it, but your customer support team studies consumer behavior every day.
-They’re on the front lines with your customers.
-They have a direct window into their responses that precede and follow events that impact their behavior, such as a social-impact marketing campaign, product update, or public-health emergency.
+Your customer support team studies consumer behavior every day.
+They’re on the front lines and can directly witness how consumers react to certain events, such as a social media marketing campaign, product updates, or a public-health emergency.

 - Retail sales spiking during the holiday season, such as on Cyber Monday